model-checking/kani-verifier-blog/_posts/function-contracts.md

 First it is helpful to think about the recursion as a sequence of individual steps that build on top of one another, like a pyramid.
 Each step performs the same computation, but with different inputs, because the previous step calls into it with `min` and `rest`, which differ from `max` and `min`.
 Now consider the first step.
 It is called with non-deterministic inputs that are only constrained by the precondition.
 Then a computation is performed to calculate `min` and `rest` that is used for the recursive call and at the end the postconditions are enforced with `assert!(max % result == 0 && ...)`.
 What does that mean?
 It means if this step passes verification we can be sure that the postconditions hold for the inputs we verified with, e.g. any combination of `max` and `min` that satisfies `max != 0 && min != 0`.
 Now let's consider again the recursive call.
 We call with `min` and `rest` which are not the same as `max` and `min`.
 However remember that actually what our first step verification proves not just that the postconditions hold for *a* `max` and `min`, but in fact for *any* `max` and `min`, so long as the precondition is satisfied.
 Therefore we can conclude that it will also hold for `gcd(min, rest)`, if `min` and `rest` satisfy the preconditions, e.g. `min != 0 && rest != 0`.
 And that is precisely what is enforced where the abstraction is employed with `assert!(max != 0 && min != 0)`.

+As a small technicality: induction is usually split into the so called "base case" and the "induction step".
+In our example a single run of the function actually combines both, which is the `if rest == 0` split.
+When `rest == 0` then we have reached the base case, otherwise we are in the induction step.
+Both the base case and the induction step must uphold the ponstconditions.
+The way that our proof is set up here already ensures that because the postcondition `assert!` gets enforced regardless of whether we took the base case or the induction step.[^return]

+[^return]: The astute reader might note that this would not be the case if the body of the function we are verifying contained a `return` statement.
+Rest assured that the code you see here is jsut an illustration and the actual code generated for contract verification is not so easily fooled.
+If you want to see actual examples of how this is set up there is one in the implementation documentation of the [contracts macros](https://github.com/model-checking/kani/blob/main/library/kani_macros/src/sysroot/contracts.rs) or you can dump the generated code with the rustc flag `-Zunpretty=expanded`.

 To put it another way, when we recurse, we are allowed to assume that the verification passed, because the step that we are currently verifying is being checked for any possible input, including the one we are recursing with.
 If a problem were to occur anywhere in the recursive calls, we would see the same problem as a verification failure of the first step.

 Notice that using this trick, we reduced the up to 64 unrollings to just one, a substantial win.
 What is even better that doing this requires no input from you.
 Kani does this automatically.
 Any function with a contract is always verified inductively.
 Side note: this works even if the recursive call is not direct but buried somewhere in the call chain.

 ## A bit of Cleanup

 Before we close with the example, a few more details about the contract verification process.
-I told you earlier that Kani does most of the contract verification work for you.
+We mentioned earlier that Kani does most of the contract verification work for you.
 It injects the pre- and postconditions and sets up the inductive verification.
 However a small amount of manual but important labor is required by the user.
-Specifically Kani is not able to generate the non-deterministic inputs for verifying the contract, and so it requires the user to write a simple harness.
+Specifically Kani is not able to generate the non-deterministic inputs and so it requires the user to write a simple harness.
 In this case it would look like this:

 ```rust
 #[kani::proof_for_contract(gcd)]